AvantaDesign/avanta-coinmaster/docs/AUTHENTICATION_ANALYSIS_PLAN.md

-# Authentication System Analysis & Resolution Plan
+# Authentication System Analysis & Implementation Plan

 ## Overview
-This document outlines a comprehensive analysis plan to identify and resolve all authentication-related issues in the Avanta Coinmaster application.
-The current authentication system has persistent problems with login, token management, and session persistence that require thorough investigation and systematic resolution.
+This document outlines a comprehensive analysis and implementation plan to identify and resolve all authentication-related issues in the Avanta Coinmaster application.
+The current authentication system has persistent problems with login, token management, and session persistence that require thorough investigation, systematic analysis, AND complete implementation of the solution.

 ## Current Issues Summary
 Based on recent debugging attempts, the following issues have been identified: